Kshitij2145/Assignment_BTech2026_-2201921520079/README.md

 3-INHERITED THE BASED CLASS AND NAMED IT ADDER 4-CREATED CHILD CLASS OBJECT IN MAIN FUNCTION AND CALLED BASE CLASS METHOD USING INHERITANCE 5-OUTPUT WAS SCUCCESFULLY GENERATED

+Problem 3-A Java abstract class is a class that can't be instantiated.
+That means you cannot create new instances of an abstract class.

+ollowing is an example of abstract class:

+abstract class Book{
+    String title;
+    abstract void setTitle(String s);
+    String getTitle(){
+        return title;
+    }
+}
+If you try to create an instance of this class like the following line you will get an error:

+Book new_novel=new Book();
+You have to create another class that extends the abstract class.
+Then you can create an instance of the new class.

+Notice that setTitle method is abstract too and has no body.
+That means you must implement the body of that method in the child class.

+In the editor, we have provided the abstract Book class and a Main class.
+In the Main class, we created an instance of a class called MyBook.
+Your task is to write just the MyBook class.

+Your class mustn't be public.

+Sample Input

+A tale of two cities
+Sample Output

+The title is: A tale of two cities

+Solution-
+1-FIRSTLY WE CREATE A ABSTRACT CLASS BOOK WHICH CONTAINS A ATTRIBUTE TITLE, DECLARING A PURE VIRTUAL MEMBER FUNCTION SETTITLE SETTING THE TITLE AND A MEMBER FUNCTION GETTILE RETURNING TITLE VALUE.

+2-THEN WE MOVE ON TO CRETAE A CHILD CLASS EXTENDING BASE ABSTRACT CLASS  IMPLEMENTING THE BASE CLASS VIRTUAL FUNCTION SETTITLE INSIDE IT.

+3-IN MAIN FUNCTION AN OBJECT OF CHILD CLASS IS CREATED.

+4-IT SETS THE TITLE USING OBJ.SETTITLE(PARAMETER).

+5-FINALLY IT PRINTS THE TITLE NAME USING GETTITLE MEMBER FUNCTION.